 1. The Mission

 There is only one blockchain that we consider perfectly adequate for monetary settlements, and that is Bitcoin.
 We are also convinced that Bitcoin payments already are (and will continue for the foreseeable future) successfully scaling through the adoption of “Layer 2” technologies, that is to say, off-chain payment networks that allow self-custody and unilateral exit with on-chain (“L1”) transactions, such as the Lightning Network.
-The idea behind Sequentia is to complement this “L1/L2 stack” with a sidechain designed for all financial transactions.
+The idea behind Sequentia is to complement this “L1/L2 stack” with a sidechain designed for all other financial transactions.

 Despite being the most decentralized, robust, and antifragile network ever created, we contend that the Bitcoin blockchain requires such a sidechain in order to reach its full potential of becoming the backbone for not just the hardest money but also the most accessible, free, and truly global financial markets in history.